lightsquared/lightsquared.github.io/_posts/2017/2017-09-23-incident-overpressure-analysis.md

 ![png](/images/output_29_0.png)

 So now we have the both the pressure 0.033 psi and time 2.566 ms where the pressure goes positive right before the abrupt shoot up to peak pressure.
-It would be intresting to find the number points between the start of the positive phase and the peak pressure.
+It would be interesting to find the number points between the start of the positive phase and the peak pressure.
 We can do that with the following code,

 ```python